TopAgrume/ml_flow_versionning/README.md

 This script:
 - Trains a simple scikit-learn logistic regression model.
+- Trains a simple scikit-learn random forest model.
-- Pushes the model to the MLflow server for future use.
+- Pushes the models to the MLflow server for future use.

 ## 3. Launch the web service